Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Abstract

 \section{Abstract}

-We study the response of the Hodgkin-Huxley neuron stimulated periodically by biphasic rectangular current pulses.
-The optimal response for charge-balanced input is obtained for cathodic-first pulses with an inter-phase gap (IPG) approximately equal $5 \textrm{ms}$.
-For short pulses the topology of the global bifurcation diagram in the period-amplitude plane is approximately invariant with respect to the pulse polarity and shape details.
-If stimuli are delivered at neuron's resonant frequencies the firing rate is a continuous function of pulse amplitude.
-At nonresonant frequencies the quiescent state and the firing state coexist over a range of amplitude values and the transition to excitability is a discontinuous one.
-There is a multimodal odd-all transition between the $\textrm{2:1}$ and $\textrm{3:1}$ locked-in states.
-A strong antiresonant effect is found between the states $\textrm{3:1}$ and $\textrm{4:1}$, where the modes $(2+3n):1$, $n=0,1,2,\ldots$, are entirely absent.
-At high frequencies the excitation threshold is a nonmonotonic function of the stimulus and the perithreshold region is bistable, with the quiescent state coexisting with either a regular or chaotic firing.
+Electric stimulation of various parts of the nervous system is a widely used therapeutic method and a principle of operation of prosthetic devices.
+Its usefulness has been proven in areas such as treatment of neurological disorders and cochlear prostheses.
+However the dynamic mechanisms underlying these applications are not well understood.
+In order to shed some light on this problem we study the response of the Hodgkin-Huxley (HH) neuron subject to periodic train of biphasic rectangular current pulses.
+One of the simpler ways to understand the behavior of a such a nonlinear system is the analysis of the global bifurcation diagram in the period-amplitude plane.
+For short pulses the topology of this diagram is approximately invariant with respect to the pulse polarity and shape details.
+The lowest excitation threshold for charge-balanced input was obtained for cathodic-first pulses with an inter-phase gap (IPG) approximately equal $5 \textrm{ms}$.
+The firing rate of the HH neuron stimulated at the frequency of its natural resonance is a square root function of the pulse amplitude.
+At nonresonant frequencies the quiescent state and the firing state coexist and transition to firing is a discontinuous one.
+We found a multimodal transition (MMT) in the regime of irregular firing between the 2:1 and 3:1 locked-in states.
+This transition separates the regime of odd-only multiples of the stimulus period from the regime where modes of both parities participate in the response.
+A strong antiresonant effect was found between the states 3:1 and 4:1, where the modes $(2+3n):1$, where $n=0,1,2,\ldots$, were entirely absent.
+The antiresonant effects at high stimulation frequency, such as MMT, may provide an explanation for the therapeutic mechanism of deep brain stimulation.